Huemul Circuit Hike Overview

 Elevation gain/loss: 2,100 feet (640 meters)/4,400 feet (1342 meters)

-Day three presents the most frustrating challenge of the Huemul Circuit trek: the brutal downhill decline after Paso Huemul.
+Day three presents arguably the most frustrating challenge of the hike: the brutal downhill decline after Paso Huemul.
 Any frustrations will eventually vanish, however, as the spectacular beauty of an iceberg filled Lago Viedma serves as a reward at the end of the day.

 After camping at the Paso del Viento sites, the route gradually descends until you’re nearly level with the South Patagonian Ice Field.
 The incredible views continue as you climb slowly towards Paso Huemul.
 Although hiking the pass doesn’t present the same challenges of Paso del Viento, it’s certainly building up to something big.